shamansir/tron-gui/README.md

 * text control;
 * color control;
 * toggle control;
-* button, can have some icon or none;
+* button, can have some icon or none, or be a color switch;
 * choice control — a panel with options;
 * group control — a panel with any other controls;

+Group and choice controls support pagination if the items doesn't fit;

 The whole interface or its parts can be "detached" to another browser window or even device.
-This feature requires a simple WebSocket server though, so it's optional, but we provide a full example of such feature.
+This feature requires a simple WebSocket server though, so it's optional, but we provide a full example of such feature; see it buy running `./example/start-example.sh Detachable` with `elm-live`, the sources for this example are in `example/Detachable` folder.

 The encoders and decoders for JSON are included, so all the structure can be transferred to JavaScript, all the values updates are easily encoded back and forth as well, this gives you the ability to easily replace the rendered GUI with some JS implementation, [`dat.gui`](https://github.com/dataarts/dat.gui), for example — while keeping the structure define in typed Elm and your messages connected.

+Next major features planned are:

+* multi-choice control;
+* design improvements;
+* controls with the shapes of 1x0.5, 2x2, 0.5x1 and so on, so that it would be easier to create complex panels; shapes are already there in API, but they are still experimental;
+* support for `a-frame` and rendering to it, which would allow operate Tron in VR; see `AFrame` example for current status;

 ## Screenshots